 - Turn off iCloud Photo Library

 Settings > iCloud > Photos > Switch off iCloud Photo Library

 - Turn on my Photo Stream on your iPhone

 Settings > iCloud > Photos > Tap My Photo Stream on

-- Turn on My Photo Stream on computer:
+- Turn on My Photo stream on your Mac or Windows computer

 Perform a backup without iCloud or iTunes

 Is it possible to backup your iPhone or iPad without iTunes or iCloud?
 Yes!
 You can backup your iPhone or iPad’s internal database without iCloud or iTunes.
 By using a third party software such as Enigma Recovery, you can create a backup of the data on your device.